 To arrive at those ideas, first, you need knowledge about an audience or potential customer.
 Usually, that knowledge is institutional, or it comes from a piece of research.
 Often, that research takes some time that we don’t always have.
 Research can also be biased.

-At D/A, we advocate an ‘audience-first scientific approach to campaign planning, brand strategy, and marketing implementation.
-Our proprietary Sila tool helps with this.
+At Sila, we advocate an ‘audience-first scientific approach to campaign planning, brand strategy, and marketing implementation.
+Our proprietary AI tool helps with this.

 What is audience-first?

 Audience-first is a simple concept.
 Simply put, it comes down to knowing your audience better than they know themselves.
 And while that sounds simple, in reality, it requires a mindset shift from how brands have traditionally been built, which this diagram can best sum up:

 That model is being disrupted now.
 This is happening with the rise of the creator; through them, we’re better able to understand audiences.
 Those who understand the power of the audience disrupt the flow from the traditional flow to a flywheel.